BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 associated Content.

 **60.8.4.** For purposes of your use of Amazon SageMaker Studio Lab, Amazon Web Services, Inc. is the AWS Contracting Party under the Agreement.

+**60.9.** For purposes of your use of Amazon SageMaker Partner AI Apps, Amazon Web Services, Inc. is the AWS Contracting Party under the Agreement.

 ####  61\.
 AWS AppSync